genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

-2. The **Top Differentially Expressed Genes** section allows you to choose which groups to compare and how to filter and sort identified differentially expressed (DE) genes.
+2. The **Top Differentially Expressed Genes** section allows you to choose which groups to compare and how to filter and sort identified differentially expressed genes.

 .. image:: images/en_microarrays_DE_genes_table.png

-You can filter DE genes by maximum acceptable false discovery rate (FDR), up or down regulation, minimum log fold change (LogFC), and minimum log counts per million (LogCPM).
+You can filter differentially expressed genes by maximum acceptable false discovery rate (FDR), up or down regulation, minimum log fold change (LogFC), and minimum log counts per million (LogCPM).